-5.1 Timing and Form of Payments
+5.1 Timing and Form of Payments: Post-2017 Allocations

 - (a) Payment Events.
-A Participant's vested account under this Plan shall be paid on the earliest to occur of the following payment events: - (1) The Participant's attainment of a specified age elected by the Participant that is age 60 or above; - (2) The Participant's Separation from Service; or
+Allocations under the Plan for each Plan Year beginning on or after January 1, 2018, to the extent vested, shall be paid on the earlier to occur of the following payment events: - (1) The Participant's Separation from Service; or - (2) The Participant's death.

-(3) The Participant's death.